myinon/jcurrency-converter/README.md

 # jcurrency-converter
-A simple current converter that uses information retrieved from Open Exchange Rates.
+A simple currency converter that uses information retrieved from Open Exchange Rates.